menu

 When you are in Floyd, you'll notice that it is more blue-collar than most other communities in America.
 45.68% of Floyd’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Floyd is a city of construction workers and builders, sales and office workers, and managers.
 There are especially a lot of people living in Floyd who work in sales jobs (11.11%), business and financial occupations (8.02%), and office and administrative support (6.17%).

-A relatively large number of people in Floyd telecommute to their jobs.
-Overall, about 13.58% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.58% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle